RichardOtter/RichardOtter.github.io/Run_SQL_on_RM_database.md

 # Tutorial: Run SQL on your RM database

-Last Updated:  2024-05-05
+Last Updated:  2024-05-14

 Step by Step

 ## Always have a current backup of your database

 You should actually be making frequent backups.
 There are changes that can be made in RM which would be VERY difficult to undo.
-Such as merging two places that shouldn't be merged.\
+Such as merging two places that shouldn't be merged.

 Making a backup after two weeks of work basically means that you are willing to lose two weeks of work.
 I'm willing to lose an hour's of work, at most, so I do backups every hour or so.
 Also a good time to get up and strech.